ThiagoCordeiro52/ThiagoOliveiraCordeiro/README.md

 - 👨🏽‍💻 FullStack developer with Stack JS: React, Node and React Native.💜

-- :books: Academic background: Graduating in Computer Science from the Federal University of Rio Grande do Norte (UFRN) and technician in Administration from the Federal Institute of Education, Science and Technology of Rio Grande do Norte (IFRN).
+- :books: Academic background: Graduating in Computer Science from the Universidade Federal do Rio Grande do Norte (UFRN) and technician in Administration from the Instituto Federal de Educação, Ciência e Tecnologia do Rio Grande do Norte (IFRN).

 </p>